ImgBotApp/InternetNL/results/perfect-score_nl.md

-Congratulations!
-You are in the Hall of Fame!
+Congratulations, your domain will be added to the Hal of Fame soon!